MakhloufiMahdi/-Tunisian-Ligue-1-Analytics/ANALYSE/README.md

 - Espérance Tunis, with 15 clean sheets, remains effective but does not reach US Monastir’s level → its superiority comes more from its attack than from its backline.
 - CS Sfaxien and AS Soliman (14 clean sheets each) show a respectable defensive profile, but without being dominant.

-👉 Advanced reading: the defensive ranking shows that the title does not depend only on the best attack.
+👉 the defensive ranking shows that the title does not depend only on the best attack.
 US Monastir, with an iron defense, reduces the number of lost matches.
 Espérance, on the other hand, compensates for a less airtight defense with an extraordinary offensive power.

 ---